radiantlogic-v8/documentation-new/documentation/sys-admin-guide-rebuild/01-introduction.md

 To enable support for OIDC authentication:

 1. Have your client ID and secret associated with the Control Panel application configured in your OIDC server ready.
-The Redirect URL configured for the web application should point to the URLs associated with the Main Control Panel
+The Redirect URL configured for the web application should point to the URL associated with the Main Control Panel.

 ```
 https://cp.federated-identity.com/main/j_spring_openid_security_check

 ```

 2. Log into the Main Control Panel.